 Throughout her career in sports administration, she has managed public relations and press operations for national governing bodies such as USA Swimming, USA Gymnastics, U.S. Speedskating, USA Cycling, National Archery Association, USA Table Tennis and U.S. Water Polo.

-In 1995, she was Chief of Research for ESPN’s inaugural Extreme Games in Newport, Rhode Island.
-For the 1994 Goodwill Games, she spent five weeks in St. Petersburg, Russia, where she managed press operations for a variety of sports and venues.
-In addition to working for ESPN on several international events, she served as research room manger for NBC at the 1996 Olympics.
+She was Chief of Research for ESPN’s inaugural Extreme Games in Newport, Rhode Island.
+For the Goodwill Games, she spent five weeks in St. Petersburg, Russia, where she managed press operations for a variety of sports and venues.
+In addition to working for ESPN on several international events, she served as research room manger for NBC at the Atlanta Olympics.

-Susan began her career in Indiana, working at Indiana Sports Corporation as Public Relations Director and still maintains a professional relationship with the organization.
+Susan began her career in Indiana, working at Indiana Sports Corporation as Public Relations Director.
 In addition, she worked for the Shelbyville (Ind.)
 News as general assignment reporter and chief photographer.
 She won two United Press International (UPI) photo awards and served as a stringer for Scripps-Howard News Service and UPI.
-She received her B.A. in journalism and political science from Indiana University in May, 1981.
+She received her B.A. in journalism and political science from Indiana University.

-She serves on the board of directors of Kids In Flight ™ (www.kidsinflight.org).
-She was board of trustees member of the Cleveland chapter of WISE (Women in Sports and Events )and a member of the Community Leadership Board of the American Diabetes Association.
-She also donates her services to several charitable organizations including the Animal Protective League and the Northeast Ohio chapter of the Juvenile Diabetes Research Foundation.
-In 2006, she served as co-chair of the JDRF Dream Gala that raised more than $500,000 for diabetes research.
+She served on the board of directors of Kids In Flight ™ (www.kidsinflight.org) and the Cleveland chapter of WISE (Women in Sports and Events).
+She was a member of the Community Leadership Board of the American Diabetes Association and has donated her services to several animal welfare organizations.
+Susan served as co-chair of the JDRF Dream Gala that raised more than $500,000 for diabetes research.

-She lives with her husband, Bud Shaw, a sports columnist for the Cleveland Plain Dealer.
+She lives with her husband, Bud Shaw, an award-winning sports columnist for the Cleveland.com http://www.cleveland.com/budshaw/